timmyjose-projects/garvel/README.md

 should work without any problems.
 Note, however, that all resources that will be part of your project's generated artifact (JAR file) should be inside the `src` folder.

-The `Garvel.gl` file is the configuration file for thie new project.
+The `Garvel.gl` file is the configuration file for the new project.
 Let's have a look at its contents:

 ```
 Macushla:hello-world z0ltan$ cat Garvel.gl